kato-im/documents/POST API.md

         "renderer": "markdown",
         "text": "@Donny, you're out of your **element!**"
     }

-All parameters but text are optional.
+###Required
+-  "text": message content to be pushed to the Kato room.

+###Optional
+-  "from": who is sending the message into the room.
--  color is any html color
+-  "color": the background color of the message.
+Can be any html color.
--  renderer can be default or markdown.
+-  "renderer": how the message is displayed, can be default or markdown.